 The Needless Complexity of Academic Writing, by Victoria Clayton, The Atlantic, Oct.
 26, 2015.

 Painting With Print

 Painting with Print: Incorporating Concepts of Typographic and Layout Design into the Text of Legal Documents, Ruth Anne Robbins, 2 J. Ass’n Legal Writing Directors 109 (2004).
 Words matter, but so does the way they appear on paper or a computer screen.
-Font, line-spacing, and white-space all play a role in how a reader receives the point you are trying to make.
+Font, line-spacing, and white-space, all influence the reader’s experience and understanding of your piece.
 Who knew!?!